andreigue/andreigue.github.io/_posts/2023-04-12-Reading-the-bitcoin-whitepaper.md

 # 1. Introduction

-In the introduction to the Bitcoin whitepaper, Satoshi Nakamoto describes the problem of having to trust intermediaries in financial transactions, as well as the problem of reversible transactions, where a fraudulent buyer could initiate a transaction, receive the goods, and then initiate a refund to get the money back, leaving the seller without the goods or the payment. [(1)](1)
+In the introduction to the Bitcoin whitepaper, Satoshi Nakamoto describes the problem of having to trust intermediaries in financial transactions.
+He also says says how a centralized authority must settle/mediate disputes, and the more transactions there are, the more disputes there will be, and therefore the higher the operating costs will be.
+Obviously these middlemen are not doing charity work and working for free, so if operating cost goes up, well then they must carry the extra cost onto their users via extra fees, or they will (as Satoshi writes) increase the minimum transaction amount.
+Then he describes the problem of reversible transactions, where a fraudulent buyer could initiate a transaction, receive the goods, and then initiate a refund to get the money back, leaving the seller without the goods or the payment [(1)](#1).

+His solution:

-His solution: "a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
-The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes".
+##### _"a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
+The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes"._

 ![trees](..\images\Server-based-network-vs-Peer-to-Peer-network-Digital-Impact-Labs-2017.png)